2008년 6월 15일 일요일

 It had banned imports in 2003 amid concerns over a case of mad cow disease in the United States.
 The ban closed what was then the third-largest market for U.S. beef exporters.

-Soon after last week's announcement, thousands of people responded with regularly-staged protests, chanting "W
+Soon after last week's announcement, thousands of people responded with regularly-staged protests, chanting "We don't want crazy cows."

 More than 40,000 protesters gathered in central Seoul late Saturday night.
 Police detained more than 200 of them after they clashed with officers.